72nd Street station (IND Eighth Avenue Line): Exits

 Both fare control areas are on the upper-level platform and two staircases, one adjacent to each area, go down to the lower level.
 The full-time one at 72nd Street is at the north end of the platform.
 A staircase of four steps go down to a bank of three turnstiles that lead to a token booth.
-The other fare control area at 70th Street, at the station's south end, is unstaffed, containing High Entry/Exit Turnstiles.
+The other fare control area at 70th Street, at the station's south end, remains unstaffed after renovations, but now contains standard turnstiles instead of High Entry/Exit Turnstiles.

 Two staircases connect the two platforms, one at each fare control area, and one more used to connect the platforms in the center of the station.
 There are staircases to both western corners of West 72nd Street and Central Park West.
 The northwest staircase, outside the Dakota apartment building, is made of stone and is embedded within the Dakota's recessed areaway.
 In addition, there is an entrance to the southwestern corner of West 70th Street and Central Park West.
 This entrance had previously been closed, but reopened in September 2002.

 Blue plywood walls and new tiling with a door on the upper level indicate there was a third exit that led to West 71st Street.
 Prior to the renovation of the station, further evidence of this exit's existence included directional signs with "71" that were covered or replaced with newer tiling and a fenced off staircase on the lower level.
 During the renovation of the station, the exit and its accompanying staircase between the two platform levels was temporarily uncovered and used as an area to haul out construction debris; the street staircase has since been re-sealed and the staircase between the two platform levels was closed again.

-In film

-The station entrance is seen in the Blue's Clues episode "Shape Searchers" during mail time as kids look for shapes.